Skip to main content

 Supported protocols

-Switching between these protocols is a simple 1-line code change when configuring the ProtocolClient:
+Switching between the Connect and gRPC-Web protocols is a simple 1-line change when configuring the ProtocolClient:

 let protocolClient = ProtocolClient(